lajohnston/smslib/README.md

 Each library file prefixes its labels with its name and a '.' (i.e. input.readPortA).
 Although it can make things more verbose it makes for much easier code tracking.

-### No unnecessary pushing/popping
+### Unsafe register preservation

-The library routines don't PUSH or POP registers to preserve them, meaning they will happily 'clobber' registers if need be.
+The library routines don't generally PUSH or POP registers to preserve them, meaning they will happily 'clobber' registers if need be.
 This shifts the responsibility of preservation to the code calling the library, mainly for efficiency reasons: the calling code knows what registers it actually cares about, so only needs to preserve those.

 ### Documentation